cosmicjs/agency-template/README.md

 ## Features

-✨ NEW: 👤 User management powered by the user management Block
+✨ NEW: 👤 User management powered by the User Management Block

-✨ NEW: ✉️ Contact form and email messaging powered by Resend
+✨ NEW: ✉️ Contact form and email messaging powered by the Contact Form Block

 🛒 Product management and checkout using Stripe